Jiasheng-Shi/Jiasheng-Shi.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

-I received Ph.D. in Computer Science and Engineering from the [University of Notre Dame](https://www.nd.edu/), advised by Prof. [Chaoli Wang](http://sites.nd.edu/chaoli-wang/).
-Before that, I obtained my BS in Software Engineering and MS in Computer Software and Theory.
-Both are from [Xidian University](https://www.xidian.edu.cn/).
+Hi, I am an assistant professor in the School of Data Science at The Chinese University of Hong Kong, Shenzhen.

+Before joining CUHKsz, I was a Postdoctoral Researcher in the Department of Biostatistics, Epidemiology, and Informatics, at the University of Pennsylvania, and in the Department of Research, at the Children's Hospital of Philadelphia, during 2019-2023, supervised by Prof. [Yong Chen](https://penncil.med.upenn.edu/about-pi/) and Prof. [Jing Huang](https://www.cceb.med.upenn.edu/bio/jing-huang-phd).
+I obtained my Ph.D. from the Department of Statistics at the Chinese University of Hong Kong, under the supervision of Prof. [Qi-Man Shao](https://www.sustech.edu.cn/en/faculties/shaoqiman.html).
+Prior to CUHK, I received my B.S. in Mathematics from Zhejiang University in 2015.

 My research interests lie in the general area of human-computer interaction, scientific visualization, and machine learning.

 <b>PhD applicants:</b> I will be looking to hire one or two graduate students in Fall 2023.
 So please apply directly through the <a href="https://sds.cuhk.edu.cn/en/phd-programmes-CSE">School of Data Science</a>.
 <br/>